peterRomanDev/calculator-app/README.md

 ### Bugs And Issues (Work In Progress)

-* no bugs that I know of are currently present in the app
+* no currently known bugs are present in the app

 ## Feedback

 In case you would like to provide feedback, feel free to contact me at peter.roman24[at]gmail.com.

-Any feedback is appreciated as I am always trying to improve my skills and work.
+Any feedback is appreciated.

 ## Author